Oreek/AirGuide/README.md

 ---

-## Recommendation Featire
+## Recommendation Feature

-when you run the app, gemini will ask you to speak of the topics you are currently interested in.
+When you run the app, gemini will ask you to speak of the topics you are currently interested in.
 It takes them into account and redirects us to a LinkedIn learning page where the user can find the skills he would be best suitable for.

 ---